gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-26-Code-from-Anywhere-Your-SSH-Guide-to-Remote-Development-in-PyCharm.md

 _fIntrospecting SSH server_

 ## Project directory and Python runtime configuration
-   * Select the same envoironment you use locally
+   * Select the same environment you use locally
    * I leave all the other params as default
    * Click Create
 <br />